JoshOrndorff/recipes/text/3-entrees/basic-pow.md

 ### The Block Import Pipeline

 You may have noticed that when we created the `PowBlockImport` we gave it two separate references to the client.
 The second reference will always be to a client.
 But the first is interesting.
 The [rustdocs tell us](https://crates.parity.io/sc_consensus_pow/struct.PowBlockImport.html#method.new) that the first parameter is `inner: BlockImport<B, Transaction = TransactionFor<C, B>>`.
 Why would a block import have a reference to another block import?
 Because the "block import pipeline" is constructed in an onion-like fashion, where one layer of block import wraps the next.
-In this minimal PoW node, there is only one layer to the onion.
-But in other nodes, including our own kitchen node, there are two layers: one for babe and one for grandpa.
+Learn more about this pattern in the knowledgebase article on the [block import pipeline](https://www.substrate.io/kb/advanced/block-import).

 ### Inherent Data Providers